“We travel, some of us forever, to seek other places, other lives, other souls.” – Anais Nin

 The only annoying thing remaining is the occasional trigger of the wiper lever instead of the signal lever, which now is located at the right side of the steering column.

 First day out, first police stop.
-At a checkpoint I was asked for my driving licence.
+At a checkpoint I was asked for my driving license.
 The policeman asked for “International” and I always answered “Canada” with a big smile.
 This was enough to be forgiven.
 “Kop-kun-kap” (Thank you)!

 The roads here have very steeply and narrow sections with a lot of sharp curves.
 Some of the roads are damaged or are just dead ends.